Simplify Fractions Calculator

 Reducing a fraction to its simplest form (or lowest term) is almost the same as the procedure explained in the previous section.
 The most significant difference is that we need to divide both the numerator and denominator by the greatest common factor (GCF).
 Let's take a look at the same example, 4/8:

 - You can always convert a fraction to decimal, in this case

-By the way, did you know that there are other useful techniques used in real life, like converting inches to a fraction?
-If not - check it out!
+By the way, did you know that other useful techniques are used in real life, like converting inches to a fraction?
+If not - check Omni's inches to fraction calculator!

 How to simplify improper fractions?

 An improper fraction is a fraction where the numerator is higher than the denominator (or more precisely, their absolute values follow this rule).
 In general, they represent numbers greater than one.
 You can also write any improper fraction as a mixed number - a whole number with a regular fraction.